Mode-Compensator for Precise Measurement of the

 There are many more commercial evaluation software alternatives for Apple or Windows computers on the market.

 Trademarks: Microsoft and Windows, as well as Apple and Focusrite are registered trademarks.
 All other trademarks are property of their respective holders.

 The measurement shows the SPL frequency responses of a chassis with ± 0.1 dB SPL accuracy and 0.1 Hz frequency resolution measured in a standard laboratory.

 Sweep time 10 Seconds and time gate 10 Seconds corresponding to a frequency resolution of 0.1 Hz.

-Red is the measured SPL of the “direct” microphone in the near field of the membrane.
+Red is the measured SPL of the “direct” microphone in 5 cm distance to the membrane.

-This is what you usually measure in a standard laboratory.
+This is what one usually measures in a standard laboratory.

-Violet is the measured SPL of the “mode” microphone in close distance to the chassis.
+Violet is the measured SPL of the “mode” microphone in 10 cm distance to the chassis.

 Blue is the mode free SPL frequency response derived from the above two measurements using the ModeCompensator.

-- It is recommended to use the ModeCompensator for frequencies below 1 kHz, as the distance between the two microphones leads to an increasing phase shift between the two microphone signals at higher frequencies, which reduces the accuracy of the mode compensation.
+- It is recommended to use the ModeCompensator for frequencies below 1 kHz, as the distance between the two microphones leads to an increasing phase shift between the two microphone signals at higher frequencies, which reduces the accuracy of the equalization of the frequency response of the ModeCompensator.
 Above 1 kHz appropriate short time gating can be used in a standard laboratory environment.